 Costly Keyword Research Mistakes You Should Avoid in 2021 and Beyond

 By now, you already know the importance of doing proper keyword research when doing digital marketing.
-We have also discussed in details the various types of keywords and why you should include them in your website content.
+We have also discussed in detail the various types of keywords and why you should include them in your website content.

 There are keyword research mistakes that you should avoid at all costs in 2021 and beyond.
 These mistakes can make your website redundant once new algorithms by Google or any other search engines are rolled out.